 But if, with SEO, we increase the traffic to 800 per month within the next six months, the photographer is making over $22,000 PROFIT per month.
 That’s game-changing for most photographers.
 You just went from barely breaking $100k profit per year to over $325k profit per year.
 Here’s what I mean:

-Chapter 2: Selecting Keywords That Convert
+Chapter 2: SEO for Photographers is All About Selecting Keywords That Convert

 Keyword research is like getting into the mind of your ideal client.
 Instead of writing about what we “think” they’re searching for, we know.
 Now we can control your traffic and leads (the thing that really matters).